anhdau185/application-infrastructure/docs/whats-the-dish/workflows-backend.md

 docker push registry.digitalocean.com/anhdau185/dish-api:latest
 ```

 Note: You need authenticating before accessing a private Docker registry.
-See [this guide](https://github.com/anhdau185/application-infrastructure/tree/main/docker#accessing-digitalocean-private-docker-registry) on how to do this.
+See [this quick guide](https://github.com/anhdau185/application-infrastructure/tree/main/docker#accessing-digitalocean-private-docker-registry) on how to do this.

 ### On the Cloud Server